servian/TechChallengeApp/ASSESSMENT.md

 #### Simplicity

 - No superfluous dependencies
-- Do not over engineer the solution
+- Do not overengineer the solution

 #### Resiliency